seven332/a7zip/README.md

 An Android wrapper for 7-Zip (P7ZIP).

-Only single volume archive extraction is supported now.
+Writing archives is not supported.

 ## Download